bachmeb/java-jprofiler/docs/linux/use.large.pages.md

 HugePages_Free: 0
 Hugepagesize: 2048 kB
 ```
-* *Large page support is included in 2.6 kernel.
-Some vendors have backported the code to their 2.4 based releases.* (http://www.oracle.com/technetwork/java/javase/tech/largememory-jsp-137182.html)

 ##### Obtain the size of Huge Pages
 *To calculate the number of Huge Pages you first need to know the Huge Page size.*